 Spencer Waldrop is originally from Pickens, South Carolina, but now lives in La France, South Carolina, with his wife and daughter.
 He worked for Clemson University as part of Clemson University Facilities for seven years before coming to the South Carolina Botanical Garden in 2016.
 Spencer has a strong mechanical background, as well as years of experience in facilities management.

-Plant Collection Manager
+Desert Garden and Plant Collection Manager

 Trent is a South Carolina native, having grown up in both the Midlands and the Lowcountry before moving to Clemson for college.
 Trent studied horticulture at Clemson University and graduated in 2015.
 He has been involved with the South Carolina Botanical Garden since 2014, when he was a student worker, and was hired as a staff member in the spring of 2016 as the Desert Garden Manager and the Plant Collection Manager.
 Trent enjoys exploring the mountains and other natural areas where he can keep seeing new things and learning about plants and the ecosystems in which they are found.